 Kew dress pattern by Nina Lee is a beauty but I have not made a dress yet.
 I made a top before and blogged about it here and this time I made the skirt.
 Love when a pattern can be made into so many different garments.
 Next time, I will make a dress, but until then separates it is.

 I finally used up this gorgeous floral fabric I had in my stash for so long I don’t even remember when and where I got it.
 It works so well with this pattern and I now I have a favourite skirt.
-Additionally, I also used up another old fabric that kind of got ruined in the wash as the lining.
-You can not see it, so it being ruined in the wash did not matter.
+Additionally, I also used up another old fabric that got ruined in the wash as the lining.
 I put it in for decency reasons since I though the main fabric could be too shear and it gives the extra layer to the skirt and makes it more firm and durable in the long run.

 It has a really high waist, REALLY high.
 That is new for me with skirts, but I like it.
 It is easy to make and the only time (and patience) consuming part is the buttons/buttonholes front closure.
 I say that because I had to put the buttons in three times.
 The first time around I was not really into doing it and rushed through sewing the buttons on.
 This resulted in pulling and a really awful looking skirt so I just took them right off.
 I put it on the side and came back to it after two months to fix it.
 I tried again but it turned out that the buttons I used were too thick and were pulling what ever I did with the tension.
 So I tried with other buttons and they worked like a charm!